clairegracey28-blip/Project1/README.md

   Within each match, multiple **sets** are played.
 This means that a one-to-many relationship exists between matches and match_set, having match_set also include attributes like the set number (1-3 since matches can only have up to 3 sets).

   Throughout the season, teams take part in **tournaments**.
 Each tournament involves many teams and each team can play in many tournaments, meaning a many-to-many relationship exists between the two.
 In this many-to-many relationship, the associative entity **tournament_has_team** exists and includes the placement attribute to allow each team to have a placement for each tournament they play in.
-Additionally, the team entity includes attributes such as the tournament name, date, the ID number of the gym used, and the location of the tournament.
+Additionally, the tournament entity includes attributes such as the tournament name, date, the ID number of the gym used, and the location of the tournament.

   Finally, each team has **materials** that they own, and these materials can only belong to one team, creating a one-to-many relationship between team and materials.
 Additionally, the materials entity includes attributes such as the name of the piece of equipment and its brand.